Briefing the night before the departure.DAY 1 CUSCO – SAYWITE – VILLA LOS LOROS LODGE

 -Use boots during treks and sneakers during long walks.

--Drinking lots of liquids on long excursions, especially during
+-Drinking lots of liquids on long excursions, especially during the trek

 -Always taking an umbrella or rainwear.